nconroy001/api-store-repository/README.md

 ## Implementation

-This project is implemented using Flask, and is a REST API for a store.
+This project is implemented using Flask, and is a REST API for an online store.
+It is built using Python, Flask and SQLAlchemy.